aginnimb/Multilocus-BLAST/README.md

 <!-- TODO nf-core: Fill in short bullet-pointed list of the default steps in the pipeline -->

 ## Input data requirements
+Prepare the input samplesheets as per the format shown in the dummy reference files.
+DO NOT change the column headers as it was configured that way in the pipeline.
- assemblies samplesheet (refer assets/fasta_samplesheet.csv) reference genomes (refer assets/reference_input1.csv) consensus genome (fasta format)
+* assemblies samplesheet (refer assets/fasta_samplesheet.csv)
+* reference genomes (refer assets/reference_input1.csv)
+* consensus genome (fasta format)

 1. BLAST ([`BLAST`](https://github.com/nf-core/modules/tree/master/modules/nf-core/blast))
 2. Quality assesment for genome assemblies ([`quast`](https://github.com/nf-core/modules/tree/master/modules/nf-core/quast))